 Students are learning touch typing, MS Office, Word and Windows.
 And we plan to start them on Duo-lingo for English.

-This next month we plan to start a Saturday class as well as we have many more students who are interested.
+This next month we plan to start a Saturday class for students who cannot make it during the week.